hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * [Example][22]
 * The image tensor can be used to understand the output of each activation layer

-### Preprocess Time Series Data
-* [Example - How to preprocess ts data with defined moving window][35]
-  * Another things makes this data special is, it doesn't have a target value per record or per moving window, but only has a target after certain number of time windows.

 ## Layers & Dimensions 😱😱😱
 ### Hidden Layers